HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 1. Most Gas Fireplace Log Inserts (the most popular option) are available in 18″ & 24″ Log Sets.
 Click any Fireplace “Log Insert” Link below to view optional sizes at Amazon.

-2. Assuming you don’t have Natural Gas plumbed to your existing fireplace yet, we strongly encourage hiring a licensed/reputable plumber to provide the “black pipe” gas line to your fireplace/chimney and install your gas fireplace insert at the same time.
+3. Assuming you don’t have Natural Gas plumbed to your existing fireplace yet, we strongly encourage hiring a licensed/reputable plumber to provide the “black pipe” gas line to your fireplace/chimney and install your gas fireplace insert simultaneously.

-Peterson Real Fyre 24-inch Big-Stack Split Oak Log Set with Vented G45 Dual- Flame Burner w/Auto Safety Pilot Control Valve (Propane Gas)
+Peterson Real Fyre 18-inch Big-Stack Split Oak Log Set with Vented G4 Burner - Match-Light (Natural Gas)

 Why We Like It

 Gas log Inserts are typically installed in an existing wood-burning fireplace (converting from wood to gas-burning fire).
-And whether you’re doing the installation yourself (DIY) or hiring a contractor, you will need all the components (parts) to finish the job.
+Whether installing yourself (DIY) or hiring a contractor, you will need all the components (parts) to finish the job.

-The Peterson brand is one of our top choices because it’s a very reputable product, and offers all the gas fireplace components you will need in one package.
+The Peterson brand is one of our top choices because it’s a reputable product and offers all the gas fireplace components you need in one package.

 The Peterson gas fireplace inserts include all the components needed to complete the gas log installation.
-The “Big Stack” package from Peterson offers the Real Fyre “Big Stack” 24″ Gas Log Set, “Dual-Flame – Vented” Burner, Auto-Safety Gas valve, Flexible Gas line, Gas connection accessories, Silica sand, and Embers.
+The “Big Stack” package from Peterson offers the Real Fyre “Big Stack” 18″ Gas Log Set, “Natural-Vented” Burner, Auto-Safety Gas valve, Flexible Gas line, Gas connection accessories, Silica sand, and Embers.

-Note: Our runner-up selection, also from Peterson manufacturing, includes a similar package, except using their 24″ – “Post-Oak log set for a little less money, featured below.
+Note: Our runner-up selection, also from Peterson Manufacturing, includes a similar package, except it uses their 24″ – “Post-Oak log set for a little less money, featured below.

-Peterson is one of our top choices because of its reputable brand, and they offer all the gas fireplace components in one package.
+Peterson is one of our top choices because it is a reputable brand and offers all the gas fireplace components in one package.

 The 24″ gas log insert will easily fit most existing fireplace boxes with a clear “inside 30”.
 In addition, the “Real Fyre” Gas Insert logs are super realistic, and the package comes as a G-45 vented gas log burner, ready for installation.